-When it comes to must-visit National Parks, places like Yosemite, Yellowstone, and Grand Canyon tend to dominate travel itineraries.
+When it comes to must-visit national parks, places like Yosemite, Yellowstone, and Grand Canyon tend to dominate travel itineraries.
 But equally as worthy of any road trip are below-the-radar national parks found in unexpected locales, like the bayous of Louisiana, the badlands of North Dakota, and the barrier islands of Georgia.
-As you map out your travel plans for 2020, put these lesser-known parks at the top of your list.
+As you map out your travel plans, put these lesser-known parks at the top of your list.

 One of the least visited national parks in the U.S., Nevada’s Great Basin is the kind of place that requires extra effort and planning to reach.
 And it’s well worth that effort, especially since it sports many of the larger-than-life natural attractions that dazzle at more well-known parks, like soaring peaks and deep caves, all while remaining refreshingly quiet, serene, and un-crowded.
 To get here, you’ll need to drive for quite a while along US Route 50, nicknamed “The Loneliest Road in America,” barely passing any cars for miles and miles.
 Eventually, you’ll see Wheeler Peak looming in the distance, welcoming you to the Great Basin.
 The mountain is one of the tallest in the state, and it’s a hiker’s dream.
 The park also boasts numerous other trails of varying difficulties, including peaceful lakeside jaunts and treks through forests of bristlecone pine trees, the oldest trees on Earth.
 Be sure and take a tour of Lehman Caves too, where you’ll marvel at formations like stalagmites, columns, soda straws, and draperies.